AndersDeath/diary2/000-current.md

 # 06 May - Montag  - Berlin - 592 Tag der Einwanderung - Hot Sunny

 This monday was calm and simple.
 Nothing really impressive happened today.
 I just spent some time on work and did other tasks.
 I am going to writing mentality step by step.
 I am closer to this every day.
+I like it very much.